godsex333/Startup-Pack/PITCHME.md

 ![TQ Logo](assets/TQ_logo2.png)

-- Send a Slack message to @michielCuijpers at membersoftechquartier.
-With your GitHub handle.
+- Slack @MichielCuijpers at Membersoftechquartier.
 - We will send you a hardcopy of the book in Java or C#
 - You get individual BCH Pro access for <span class="primary">6</span> months.
 - If you want we give a short demo via screen sharing.